What is a Partnership?

 While LLPs may seem enticing compared to GPs and LPs, some states restrict them to certain professions.
 These professions include lawyers, doctors, and accountants.
 Therefore, a business owner may not always be able to create an LLP.

 The partnership agreement is a fundamental part of this business type.
-This agreement outlines how the business will operate in factors such as conflict resolution or allocation of profits.
-It is one of the most important documents for the business and can mitigate many of the negatives that have been discussed.
+This agreement outlines how the business will operate in terms of such things as conflict resolution or allocation of profits.
+It is one of the most important documents for the business and can mitigate many of the potential negatives that have been discussed.

 For example, as previously mentioned, the agreement should detail how a partner’s interest in the company is transferred upon death.
 This would allow a GP to continue existing even after one of the partners is gone.
 Additionally, the agreement should document the financial contribution of partners and outline the percentage of ownership between them.

 Proper financial management is the backbone of any business.
 Corporate Finance Institute has resources that will help you expand your knowledge, advance your career, and manage the financials of your company!
-Check out the links below:
+Check out the informative CFI resources below: